 Capital Region BOCES receives $434,170 grant to launch Municipal Prescription Drug Purchasing Coalition

-New York’s Department of State has awarded Capital Region BOCES $434,170 to launch a program that will ultimately save school districts, BOCES and other municipalities millions of dollars on prescription drug costs.
+New York state’s Department of State has awarded Capital Region BOCES $434,170 to launch a program that will ultimately save school districts, BOCES and other municipalities across the state millions on prescription drug costs.

-“We are extremely pleased that the Department of State has selected the Capital Region BOCES Municipal Prescription Drug Purchasing Coalition for funding,” said BOCES Superintendent Charles S. Dedrick.
-“This funding will allow us to launch a program that will ultimately enable school districts and BOCES across the state to realize significant savings in prescription drug costs.
-It is a great example of BOCES leading regional cooperation to benefit schools.”
+“We are extremely pleased that the Department of State has selected the Capital Region BOCES Municipal Prescription Drug Purchasing Coalition for funding,” said Capital Region BOCES Superintendent Charles S. Dedrick.
+“This funding will allow us to launch a program that will ultimately enable school districts and BOCES across the state to realize significant savings in prescription drug costs, and is a great example of BOCES leading regional cooperation to benefit schools.”

-The prescription drug purchasing coalition is a new initiative of the New York State Municipal Benefits Coalition, which was established by BOCES to help school districts and municipalities around the state to realize health insurance savings while providing quality insurance coverage to public sector employees.
+The prescription drug purchasing coalition is a new initiative of the New York State Municipal Benefits Coalition, which was established to help school districts and municipalities around the state to realize health insurance savings while still providing quality insurance coverage to public sector employees.

-The grant will build on previous exploratory work completed with a Department of State planning grant received in 2010.
-The new funding will create the infrastructure needed to launch the prescription benefits coalition and begin enrolling school districts in the program.
+This grant will build on previous exploratory work completed with a Department of State planning grant received in 2010.
+The new funding will build the infrastructure needed to launch the prescription benefits coalition and begin enrolling school districts in the program.

-Twenty-one Local Government Efficiency grants totaling $4 million were awarded statewide earlier this month.
-The grants are intended to help fund programs that will reduce local government costs and save taxpayer dollars through consolidation and reorganization.
+Twenty-one Local Government Efficiency grants totaling $4 million were awarded statewide, all intended to help fund programs which will reduce local government costs and save taxpayer dollars through consolidation and reorganization.